 Prescribed burns generally occur in spring or autumn but can occur in other parts of the year if suitable conditions exist.
 We recommend that residents keep up-to-date with prescribed burn scheduling.
 There are a number of ways to stay informed; you can subscribe to regular updates by emailing email@example.com , subscribe to the RSS Feed or follow us on Twitter.

-ACT Parks and Conservation Service works closely with the Asthma Foundation, visit the foundation's Asthma & Bushfire Smoke page for Tips to stay safe and well if there is bushfire smoke in your area.
+ACT Parks and Conservation Service works closely with ACT Health and the Asthma Foundation.
+Find out more on how to stay safe and well if there is bushfire smoke in your area: